 The animal body has an integrated-regulatory system for "homeostasis" that maintains a normal, constant internal state by responding to changes in both the external and internal environments.
 Within the central nervous system, the hypothalamus is a crucial center that regulates the homeostatic activities by integrating autonomic nervous system, endocrine system and immune function.
-This division is investigating the role of hypothalamus in body energy balance in mammals.
+This division is investigating the role of hypothalamus in body energy balance and central regulation of taste and nutrient perception in mammals.
 The main subjects of our current research are as follows:

-- (1) Molecular mechanism of the hypothalamic regulation of food intake, glucose and lipid metabolism and taste sensations. - (2) Signaling pathway for metabolic action of leptin, adipokines and myokines. - (3) Physiological and pathophysiological roles of AMPK in whole body metabolism. - (4) Development of novel analytical method for glucose and lipid metabolism. - (5) Neuronal circuits that regulate hunger-induced taste modification. - \ Y. Minokoshi, et al., Nature 415, 339, 2002. - \ Y. Minokoshi, et al., Nature 428, 569, 2004. - \ T. Shiuchi, et al., Cell Metab 10, 466, 2009. - \ S. Okamoto, et al., Cell Reports 22, 706, 2018. - \ O Fu. et al., Nat Commun 10, 4560, 2019.
+- (1) Molecular mechanism of the hypothalamic regulation of food intake, glucose and lipid metabolism and taste sensations. - (2) Signaling pathway for metabolic action of leptin, adipokines and myokines. - (3) Physiological and pathophysiological roles of AMPK in whole body metabolism. - (4) Development of novel analytical method for glucose and lipid metabolism. - (5) Neuronal circuits that regulate hunger-induced taste modification. - Y. Minokoshi, et al., Nature 415, 339, 2002. - Y. Minokoshi, et al., Nature 428, 569, 2004. - T. Shiuchi, et al., Cell Metab 10, 466, 2009. - S. Okamoto, et al., Cell Reports 22, 706, 2018 - O. Fu. et al., Cell Reports 27, 1650, 2019. - O. Fu, et al., Nat Commun 10, 4560, 2019